Virtual assistant

 Navigate to "CT rate".

 Press the "E" key for 3 seconds and enter the CT rate corresponding to the primary current of the installed CT according to the table below.
-Validate by pressing "E" for a long time.
+Confirm by pressing "E" for a long time.

-Primary Current | CT rate (ratio) |
+Primary current | CT rate (ratio) |

 100 A | 20 |